hadmacker/campaign_pm/act0.md

 * Howard went to the employer and demanded in on the action.
 * Employer tried to have Howard killed and he barely fled with his life, but not before taking some of the smuggled cargo for himself.
 * Vincent and the rest of the crew was let go and replaced with a new crew.
-* Vincent heard rumors of the cargo Howard Pearson stole and doesn't believe Howard could have sold it on his own.
+* Vincent heard rumors of the cargo Howard Pearson stole and doesn't believe Howard did not have the connections to sell it on his own.
 * Vincent believes this artifact to be in the posession of Howard Pearson.
 * Vincent knows how to fence the item in question.
 He already has a buyer lined up.

 # From Troll Skull Manor to Pearson's Inn